Common Questions you nay need answered before even starting.

 Document Preparation: Preparation of all final closing documents

-Recording: Fees associated with recording the mortgage lien with the Shelby County Recorder’s Office in Pelham, AL
+Recording: Fees associated with recording the mortgage lien with your County Recorder’s Office.

 Courier: Overnight mailing of any documents between the lender and the title company or loan investor — generally under